darraghoriordan/darragh-oriordan-com/src/pages/2019/12/29/pr-template-azure-devops-github/index.md

 ---
-title: How I improve pull request quality on Github and Azure DevOps
+title: How I enhance pull request quality on Github and Azure DevOps
 category: 'development'
 cover: header.jpg
 date: '2019-12-29T17:12:33'
 ---

-Code reviews with PRs are well known as a great way to improve product and code quality.
+Code reviews and PRs are deservedly known as a fantastic way to improve code and product quality.

-I find I need to have a checklist to remember all context I must to give the reviewer and for what I need to check when I'm reviewing another developer's code.
+I find that having a checklist is super handy for remembering all the checks to perform and the context to give a reviewer.

-You can make this easy for you and your team by adding an automatically populating checklist on your repository or CI platform.
+On some repository and CI platforms you can automatically populate the description field of a PR with content to remind yourself what to consider for each review.

 You'll need to check your the instructions for your specific platform but in general it means adding an `.md` file to a specific directory.
 For example: